top of page

 • Reduces reliance on physical badges and manual processes, lowering operational costs.

-• Minimizes audit penalties and reduces risk of non-compliance.
+• Minimizes audit penalties and decreases the risk of non-compliance fines.

 Case Study: Contractor and Vendor Access Reinvented at a National Healthcare System

-A national healthcare system with 100+ hospitals and clinics struggled with:
+A national healthcare system with 100+ hospitals and clinics faced:

-• Compliance challenges due to inconsistent access controls.
+• Compliance gaps caused by inconsistent access controls.

-• Inefficient vendor onboarding, leading to delays in maintenance and service delivery.
+• Inefficient vendor onboarding that delayed maintenance and service delivery.

-• Contractor and vendor access was centralized and automated across all locations.
+• Contractor and vendor access was centralized and automated across all facilities.

 • Audit preparation time was cut in half, leading to successful HIPAA and The Joint Commission audits.